-You are expected to be punctual, which means arriving on time; returning from the break as requested, and leaving after the closing circle has been completed.
-A sign-in sheet is provided at the beginning of each class to track attendance.
+You are expected to be punctual, which means arriving on time; returning from the break as requested and leaving after the closing circle has been completed.
+An attendance sheet is provided at the beginning of each class.
 It is your responsibility to ensure that it is completed accurately.

 Participation means being prepared for class by completing the readings and assignments as outlined and participating in experiential activities in a respectful and open manner.
-This class requires a high degree of self reflection, self-regulation and openness to receiving feedback.
+This class requires a high degree of self-reflection, self-regulation and openness to receiving feedback.